-name The name of the view as a string, symbol or SQL expression. database A database object which defaults to default-database. if-does-not-exist A symbol.
+name The name of the view as a string, symbol or SQL expression.

+if-does-not-exist A symbol.
 Meaningful values are :ignore or :error (the default).

-Drops the view called name from database which defaults to default-database.
+Drops the view called name from database which defaults to \default-database\.
 If the view does not exist and if-does-not-exist is :ignore then drop-view returns NIL whereas an error is signalled if if-does-not-exist is :error.